BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 - *repetition*: Perform some action repeatedly, usually with some variation.

-Believe it or not, that's pretty much all there is to it.
-Every program you've ever used, no matter how complicated, is made up of instructions that look pretty much like these.
+Believe it or not, that’s pretty much all there is to it.
+Every program you’ve ever used, no matter how complicated, is made up of instructions that look pretty much like these.
 So you can think of programming as the process of breaking a large, complex task into smaller and smaller subtasks until the subtasks are simple enough to be performed with one of these basic instructions.

 ## Running Julia

 One of the challenges of getting started with Julia is that you might have to install Julia and related software on your computer.
 If you are familiar with your operating system, and especially if you are comfortable with the command-line interface, you will have no trouble installing Julia.
 But for beginners, it can be painful to learn about system administration and programming at the same time.

 To avoid that problem, I recommend that you start out running Julia in a browser.
-Later, when you are comfortable with Julia, I'll make suggestions for installing Julia on your computer.
+Later, when you are comfortable with Julia, I’ll make suggestions for installing Julia on your computer.

 In the browser you can run Julia on JuliaBox: https://www.juliabox.com.
 No installation is required – just point your browser there, login and start computing.